-Unfortunately when we bought Timbertops, we neither had a garage nor a properly converted garage space.
+Unfortunately when we bought our property Timbertops, we neither had a garage nor a properly converted garage space.
 We had a sunken room without adequate power, poor insulation, surface electrical plastic trunking, exposed piping, a soil stack, no skirtings or even a door.
 Dismal.
 Yet we ended up using it as our main living room as it is on the closest floor level to the dining room and kitchen.
 This room has been the most challenging so far, yet the most rewarding.

 First the window had to be raised by 500mm.
 Then the floor.
 New chased electrics including our surround sound speakers, 2 amp sockets for our lamps and plenty of power sockets.
 Walls were insulated and skimmed.
 Then decorated with my favourite grey white ‘Strong White’ from Farrow & Ball.
 An engineered oak floor was then installed, rustic oiled oak with a matt UV oil.
 Then new skirtings.
 And finally, the most coveted thing on our wish list, the log burner.